 “I really appreciate it, Dr. Garcia.
 But I’m too busy here.
 I’m just trying to catch up on my sleep in my free time.”

 Garcia nodded.
 “I understand.
 Still, it’s a cool place, always food, even a conveyor belt going 24/7 with hot pizza you can order on a touchscreen.
 Machines mix you any drink you want.
 I like the mango kiwi seltzer.”

 He smiled dreamily.
 “Oh, Shelly, the architecture is world-class, international classic in some places, modern and playful in others.
 You should see the organic gardens you can walk through, fresh-pressed juices from what they grow right there…”

 Garcia had rambled on.
 Fascinated by the pattern of scratches in his glasses, she had stopped listening.
 Was she watching too many surgery videos, the designs of veins and arteries branching, lymph channels and nerves knitting?
-Why was the weave in the cracks of his lenses only in their lower half?
+Why was there a weave in the cracks of his lenses and only in their lower half?

 Garcia grumbled to Shelly how men like Nepski were too powerful and could permanently derail someone who crossed them or competed with them.
 But her mind usually wandered during his rants to some breakthrough surgical technique she was learning.

 In her carefully mapped plans for her life, Garcia’s oddness was a distraction.
 Successes that he could never even dream of awaited her.
 In a few years, she will have finished her fellowship and be working at a top research institution, curing ovarian cancer.

 No, she thought, her future would not be tedious pandering to needy, privileged women in rich suburbs, becoming another Dr. Brickstone at a place like Hunterview or toiling in someone else’s lab like Garcia.

 Someday, she would be living in the Operating Room like her medical school professor and doing groundbreaking research in her own lab like Dr. Nepski.